albinsjolin/cancer-whitepaper/README.md

 ### Ketoacidosis

-Ketoacidosis is a state where the body can't create any insulin and is overwhelmed by the ketones supplied by the ketogenic diet, in turn, making the blood extremely acidic.
-This could result in death.
-A common misconception about the ketogenic diet will lead to the development of ketoacidosis, this is however not the case.
-Only people with type 1 diabetes are at risk of ketoacidosis.
+A common misconception about the ketogenic diet is that the elevated ketones produced will eventually lead to ketoacidosis, which is a state where the body can't regulate the blood-ketone level, resulting in the acidification of the blood and death.
+Ekberg (2019) explains that this is only prevelent in people without the ability to create insulin, specifically in diabetics.
+And that nutritional ketosis won't lead to ketoacidosis.

 ## Summary